RabbitSnore/bfi-networks/README.md

 - `R` contains the scripts for data cleaning and analyses
 - `output` contains the stored results of the analyses
 - `figures` contains data visualizations

+## Reproduce Analyses

+The easiest method of reproducing the analyses is to run `source("R/bfi-networks_build-projects.R")`, which will run all the code to build the project content, in the necessary order.
+By default, the code is set up to load the stored output.
+This approach is useful if you want to recreate the analytic environment as we created it.
+However, if you want to reproduce all the analyses from scratch, delete the `output` folder before running the build script.
+Note that the analyses are computationally intensive.
+Even with parallel processing, you should expect computation times in the order of hours, on a typical personal computer.

+If you are reproducing the analyses from scratch, be sure to adjust the parallel processing set up to suit your specific computing environment!